 If you are an avid hiker, there are several scenic day hikes around Ushuaia.
 Just keep in mind you’ll need to hire a taxi or take a bus to get to the head of the trail for the majority of them.

 A nice short hike near the city center will take you to a nature reserve (Reserva Natural Urbana Bahía Encerrada) where there are many opportunities for birdwatching.
 Simply, follow Luis Pedro Fique Rd. (on the way towards the airport and exit on Cap.
 Armando Mutto Rd., to head back to the city center.

 Overall, we decided that we’d rather spend the limited time (before the trip down to Antarctica) exploring Ushuaia.
-We took in a great half-day hike along the Capitan Armando Mutton Road which offers exceptional views of Ushuaia.
+We took a great half-day hike along the Capitan Armando Mutton Road which offers exceptional views of Ushuaia.
 It’s also a great place to have a picnic or a photoshoot.